 Whether to re-direct a witness is a very difficult decision for counsel.
 If a witness’s credibility has been attacked in cross-examination, counsel may feel obliged to attempt to restore that witness’s credibility through re-direct examination.
 However, if a witness is panicked and upset from being cross-examined, re-direct questions from counsel may serve only to worsen the witness’s flustered state and further harm his or her credibility.
 Even if the witness has testified well and counsel merely wants to expand upon an area of testimony for the tribunal, re-direct questions may backfire.
 Depending on a witness’s state of mind, he or she may not recognise the intentions of counsel and the witness may assume that he or she has done something wrong and backtrack on his or her testimony.
 I have seen that happen quite a few times.
 Thus, it is best to be very cautious when deciding whether to conduct a re-direct examination of a witness.– Stanimir Alexandrov, Stanimir A Alexandrov PLLC

 ‘Re-direct is a difficult skill’

-Eliciting from a witness a favourable answer by means of an open-ended and non-leading question in re-direct is a difficult skill to acquire as the opportunities for practice by way of elucidating direct testimony, given the existence of witness statements, are limited.
+Eliciting from a witness a favourable answer by means of an open-ended and non-leading question in re-direct is a difficult skill to acquire as the opportunities for practice are limited, given the existence of witness statements and the consequent absence of direct testimony in most cases.
 There are a few tricks that can be employed, such as drawing a witness’s attention to a document or providing alternatives from which the witness can choose.
 Re-direct should only be employed where the counsel is reasonably confident of a clarifying or favourable answer, as the danger is that it can just reinforce a bad answer given in cross-examination.
 Questions should be limited, arise out of the cross-examination only and be selected with care, or the process can backfire.– Hilary Heilbron QC, Brick Court Chambers

 Only re-direct when critical